venpopov/shinyqmd/README.md

+# Shiny Quarto

 A repo to test out building shiny apps with R and embeding them in a quarto website.